magicalne/nvim.ai/README.md

 ## Config

-You can find all the config from [here](https://github.com/magicalne/nvim.ai/blob/main/lua/ai/config.lua#L16).
+You can find all the config and keymaps from [here](https://github.com/magicalne/nvim.ai/blob/main/lua/ai/config.lua#L16).

 ### Ollama